Find a 24 hour emergency dentist near me

 - Take OTC pain relievers.
 Do not chew aspirin or hold it on your gums, as some online sources instruct to do.
 This could cause gum issues later, such as chemical burns.

 If the pain does not subside for a few days, visit a dentist or endodontist.
-In the case of decay, you might need a filling or even a root canal treatment.
+In the case of decay or broken tooth, you might need a filling or even a root canal treatment.

 Traditional metal and ceramic braces can sometimes behave unexpectedly.
 The biggest concerns in terms of an emergency are wires that have snapped or become loose, and ones that need to be clipped.
 Other cases include protruding and poking wires.

 What to do?

 - If your wire has become loose or if it snapped, contact your orthodontist (not a regular dentist).
 You will probably need to make an emergency dentist appointment and visit to the office.

 - In the case that a wire has slipped out of the bracket and is irritating your gum or cheek, snap the sharp end off with nail clippers or place a cotton swab or orthodontic wax between the metal and tissue.